 Each backup is kept for four weeks.
 Because of this, in the event of data loss, there's a very good chance that there will be some data to recover.
 You can use this feature to save individual files, or even whole folders.

-Recover previous versions of your files
+Recover previous versions of your shared folders

-- Right-click the file and select Properties from the menu options.
+- Right-click the folder and select Properties.

 - In the Properties dialog box, choose the Previous Versions tab.

 - In the center of this tab, a box shows the dates of backups available for restoration.

 - On this list of dates available, click the backup date for the folder you are looking to restore to.

 - Click the Open button to open the previous version of this folder.

 - You will be able to move, copy, and paste the folder and contents as normally expected.

 - The "Previous Versions" function is only available on files that are saved to specific network drives.